 The AUA is engaging more urologic groups than ever before by soliciting content proposals from dozens of groups, including a wide-range of urologic subspecialties and patient advocacy groups.
-Also, for the first time in AUA history, a diverse group of meeting attendees will participate in breakout sessions, point - counterpoint debates, and plenary sessions moderated by thought leaders in the urologic community.
+Also, a diverse group of meeting attendees will participate in breakout sessions, point-counterpoint debates, and plenary sessions moderated by thought leaders in the urologic community.

-The event will be held at the Capital Hilton in downtown Washington, DC.
-Attendees also will have the opportunity to visit with legislators on Capitol Hill and, when possible, federal agencies throughout the DC metropolitan area.
+The event will be held at the Hyatt Regency Capitol Hill in Washington, DC.
+Attendees also will have the opportunity to visit with legislators on Capitol Hill and, when possible, federal agencies throughout the D.C. metropolitan area.

 The Advocacy Summit is open to any United States citizen.
 The agenda will be catered towards urologists and urologic professionals within the various practice settings.

-There is no registration fee to attend the 2018 Advocacy Summit.
+There is no registration fee to attend the 2019 Annual Urology Advocacy Summit.
 Attendees will be responsible for travel to/from the event and any personal meals not associated with the conference.

 Topic ideas are currently under consideration by the Advocacy Summit Planning Committee.
 Please check back later this year for more details on agenda items.